top of page

 • Provide fluoride treatments

-• Offer dental sealants for protection
+• Apply dental sealants

 • Create personalized care plans